matthewsides/Study-of-APIs/README.md

 Python however functions differently to both Java and C++ with regards to the process used for generating a random number.
 In addition to the evident change in terminology and library imported (Python uses 'random’, C++ uses 'cstdlib' and Java the 'java.util.Random class'), the generation of a random number rather than spread across separate lines, is primarily initialised or set on one line.
 Whilst Python interprets the type, meaning that it is not required to explicitly declare the data types of variables, in comparison to Java's and C++ approach of requiring the scope to be defined inside a type definition before generation.
 Though Python is still capable of forcing the type if necessary.
 Moreover, unlike C++ or Java that uses two separate functions that sets a seed (start state) along with a pre-defined max integer that work in correlation, Python defines a range stored in brackets on the same line the random function is called on.

-### API Application Consideration
+## Prisma
 Prisma is an conceptual third person shooter or action game formulated around the ideology that current third person action or shooters have become too reliant on cover systems and hold or are plagued with a lack off depth.
 The scope of this application encompasses, primarily though not limited too those whom enjoy third person games in particular those relating to the shooter and action genres respectively.
 Moreover based on the Pan European Game Information (PEGI) Rating system and due to the core nature of the game being a third person action or shooter presenting visible violence, the game is likely to fall under the catagory of a 12 or 16 plus game, meaning that the audience will be restricted to 12 or 16 and above.

-With regards to platform or system compatability, the current plans are for the game to be based and developed for PC only.
-This is primarily due to time contraints, though it will also allow for controller input, meaning that the game can be played with a controller in addition to the keyboard and mouse.
+With regards to platform or system compatability, the current plans are for the game to be based and developed to be playable on PC compatible computers as a desktop application.
+This is primarily due to time contraints, though it will also allow controller input, meaning that the game can be played with a controller in addition to the keyboard and mouse, catering to those who usually play games via console.

 Images below detail the conceptual designs for the games UI, opting to garner inspiration from Franchises such as Halo and